 The Montessori classroom is an open space that the teacher prepares for the children beforehand.
 Once the children come in, they begin "discovering" activities and "experimenting" with them.
 The teacher is merely a guide to their inevitable self-learning.
 How neat is that?

 Note: Don't shy away from Montessori education just because you don't have training in it!
 There are loads of free resources on YouTube and the American Montessori Society's website.
-By learning some ways to implement Montessori principles during playtime, you will help your little one do what he or she does best!
+By learning some ways to implement Montessori principles during playtime, you will help your little one do what he does best!

 Maria Montessori